kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_Course_Overview/README.md

 ## What's not covered

-Kubernetes is a big software and there are some things that I didn't to fit into this course.
+Kubernetes is a big software and there are some topics that I haven't included in this course, simply because these topics are so big that they need to be a course in their own right.

 - Various ways of installing Kubernetes, we only show how to setup a Kubecluster locally using Minikube (as well as vagrant for a small number of videos).
 - Other tools that are also used in the wider Kubernetes ecosystem, e.g. [helm](https://helm.sh/), [traefik](https://traefik.io/),...etc.
 This course is going to be long enough as it is just with me just covering Kubernetes on it own!
 - Kubernetes Administration, e.g. updating existing Kubernetes install to a newer version.
 - Cloud platform specific technologies, such as [AWS EKS](https://aws.amazon.com/eks/).
-This course is going to be cloud agnostic, meaning that what we'll cover should work on most, if not all cloud platforms, whether it is AWS, Azure, GKE...etc.
+This course is going to be platform agnostic, meaning that what we'll cover should work on most, if not all platforms, whether it is On-promise, AWS, Azure, GKE...etc.

-I'm hoping create more courses in future to cover the above.
+I'm hoping create more courses in future to cover these areas.

 ## Bookmarks